Overnightt/Bruteforcer/README.md

 ## Current Features

 - Prompts the user to enter a password.
-- Runs a function that attempts to guess the password using brute-force.
+- Runs a function that attempts to guess the password using brute-force, works by recursion.

 ## Weaknesses